dotnet/runtime/docs/design/features/DynamicPgo.md

 If the primary representation for profile data is block counts and successor probabilities then local maintenance is simple and does not require much data.

-One challenge we'd face here is that the current jit flowgraph is predecessor oriented -- that is, from a node, one can easily enumerate the predecessor flow edges, but not so easily the successor edges.
+One challenge we'd face here is that the current JIT flowgraph is predecessor oriented -- that is, from a node, one can easily enumerate the predecessor flow edges, but not so easily the successor edges.
 Updating it to be successor oriented may not be practical, and representing edge counts as block counts and predecessor probabilities is not semantically as meaningful.

 ### Min and Max Edge Counts

-The current jit actually keeps two sets of counts for edges, min and max.
+The current JIT actually keeps two sets of counts for edges, min and max.
 The motivation for this is unclear but it immediately poses a dilemma for any consumer: which count to use?
 I do not see this as adding value and suggest we simply rely on a single value (which would be the node count * successor probability).

 ### Dynamic Range and Fractional Counts